-This is the last Cooking with Chef Jen for the season.
-She’ll be cooking winter squash today for Squashtober.
+This is the last Cooking Day for the season.
+We’ll be cooking winter squash today for Squashtober.
 There are so many different varieties and they are great keepers so you can enjoy eating them all winter.
 Samples are available and donations are appreciated.

 This wonderful recipe is from the Thanksgiving issue of Bon Appetit, https://www.bonappetit.com/recipe/hasselback-butternut-squash-with-bay-leaves INGREDIENTS 1 large fairy buttercup squash or other sweet moist squash (about 3 pounds total) 1 tablespoon olive oil Kosher salt, freshly ground pepper 1 Fresno chile, thinly sliced, or dried red pepper to taste ¼ cup pure maple syrup, preferably grade B,[…]